Small Groups Are Not the Answer

-It turns out; small groups are not the answer.
-If they were we could have packed up and gone home years ago.
+As it turns out, small groups are not the answer.
+If they were, we could have packed up and gone home years ago.

 Here is the thing, though; small groups can actually be very helpful for evangelization when done right.
 When approached in the right way small groups can be a very natural way to build a trusting community of friends in which people can encounter Jesus Christ and be transformed.

 While proper facilitation techniques and the right content are very important to make a small group truly evangelizing, perhaps the most important ingredient to an evangelizing small group is the Facilitator.

 It Begins with Spiritual Leadership

 No publisher knows each individual in your group.
 In order to reach people in a small group the Facilitator has to be a Spiritual Leader, not just a volunteer.

 A Small Group Facilitator who sees herself as a Spiritual Leader will: